eclipse-ibeji/freyja/mocks/mock_digital_twin/README.md

   - `end`: An optional integer indicating when to disable this entity.
 Set to `null` if you never want the entity to "turn off"
   - `entity`: Describes an entity that should be provided via the `find_by_id` API at some point during the application's lifecycle.
 The properties of this object are identical to those of the [In-Memory Mock Digital Twin Adapter](../../digital_twin_adapters/in_memory_mock_digital_twin_adapter/README.md) with the following modifications:
     - `protocol`: When using this service, this value should always be `http`
-  - `values`: defines the values that the entity's signal should take.
+  - `values`: Defines the values that the entity's signal should take.
 This can take one of two forms:
-    - `Static`: the signal's value is a constant, configured as a string
+    - `Static`: The signal's value is a constant, configured as a string
-    - `Stepwise`: the signal's value will change, increasing and decreasing cyclically by a set value between and upper and lower bound.
+    - `Stepwise`: The signal's value will change, increasing and decreasing cyclically by a set value between and upper and lower bound.
 When using this setting the following additional configuration is required:
-      - `start`: the starting value of the signal.
+      - `start`: The starting value of the signal.
 This can be either the upper or lower bound.
-      - `end`: the other bound for the signal value
+      - `end`: The other bound for the signal value
-      - `delta`: the amount to add to the signal value at each iteration.
+      - `delta`: The amount to add to the signal value at each iteration.
 If this operation would exceed the specified bounds, then the signal value saturates at the boundary value.

 This mock supports [config overrides](../../docs/config-overrides.md).
 The override filename is `mock_digital_twin_config.json`, and the default config is located at `res/mock_digital_twin_config.default.json`.